 The people behind Fabric will join Google’s Developer Products Group and work alongside the Firebase team.
-During the transition, Digits will continue to be maintained by Twitter.
+During this transition, Digits will continue to be maintained by Twitter.

 With that, Twitter is losing most of the ties it had with the developer community at large, and losing the advantage it once had over Facebook after the social network shuttered Parse.

-But given that it recorded losses of more than $100 million in the the third quarter of 2016 (PDF), it’s clear that the company has bigger problems to tackle.
-Dropping Fabric off its list of services to maintain could reduce overheads as Twitter strives to become self-sustaining – or at the very least, stave off death in 2017.
+But given that it recorded losses of more than $100 million in the third quarter of 2016 (PDF), it’s clear that the company has bigger problems to tackle.
+Dropping Fabric off its list of services to maintain could reduce overheads as Twitter aims to become self-sustaining or at the very least, stave off death in 2017.

 Source: The Next Web News